 Is it useful to buy a car in Santiago?

-Owning a car is not necessary.
-Santiago has a well-developed and easy to use public transportation network.
-However, cars do become useful when travelling outside of Santiago.
-It is important to learn the meanings of Chilean road signs and to know that the road signs are all in Spanish.
+This depends on the person.
+It's easy to get by without a car as Santiago has a well-developed and accessible public transport network.
+That said, many people find that driving a car makes life easier for travelling in the city and around the country.
+It's important to learn the meanings of Chilean road symbols and to know that the road signs are all in Spanish.

 What should I do if there is an earthquake?

-Big earthquakes seem to hit Chile every 15 to 20 years but obviously, natural disasters cannot be scheduled or predicted.
-The safest place to be during an earthquake is outside.
-However, if one is indoors it is best to either try to make it outside (using the stairs) or to position oneself in a doorway, or beneath a table or desk.
+Big earthquakes seem to hit Chile every 15 to 20 years, but obviously natural disasters cannot be scheduled or predicted.
+The safest place to be during an earthquake is outside and expats should try to make their way outside, if possible (using the stairs).
+Indoors, it's advised to position oneself in a doorway or beneath a table or desk.
 Not panicking is also key.
-Gauge the quake and if it lasts longer than 10 to 20 seconds, then it would be time to move to a safer location.
+Gauge the quake and if it lasts longer than 10 to 20 seconds, it may be wise to move to a safer location.